darothen/pyrcel/docs/install.rst

 This code was originally written for Python 2.7, and then `futurized <http://python-future.org/>`_ to Python 3.3+ with hooks for backwards compatibility.
-By far, the simplest way to run this code is to grab a scientific python distribution, such as
-`Anaconda <https://store.continuum.io/cshop/anaconda/>`_.
-This code should work out-of-the box with almost all dependencies filled (exception being numerical solvers) on a recent version (1.2+) of this distribution.
-To facilitate this, `conda <http://conda.pydata.org/docs/>`_ environments for Python versions 2.7 and 3.5+ are provided in the ``pyrcel/ci`` directory.
+It should work on modern Python versions, and we recommend using Python 3.11+ for the greatest compatibility with required dependencies.

+The easiest way to manage dependencies is to use a tool like `Mambaforge <https://conda-forge.org/miniforge/>` to set up an environment.
+Suitable environment files can be found in the ``pyrcel/ci`` directory.

 Necessary dependencies
 ^^^^^^^^^^^^^^^^^^^^^^

+All of these (except for Assimulo; see the note below) can be installed via `pip`:

 - `Assimulo <http://www.jmodelica.org/assimulo_home/index.html>`_